 Full Tuition Scholarships

-Pepperdine has partnered with the following distinguished dispute resolution organizations for the 2018-2019 academic year to provide three full-tuition scholarships for students in the LL.M.
-Program*.
+Pepperdine has partnered with JAMS, a distinguished dispute resolution organization, to provide a full-tuition scholarship for students in the LL.M.
+Program for the 2019-2020 academic year*.

-Interested students should send a two-page letter explaining why they would like to be selected for the JAMS or Lexton Scholarship with their application.
+Interested students should send a two-page letter with their application explaining why they would like to be selected for the JAMS Scholarship.

 The letter should be send directly and exclusively to the following email address: firstname.lastname@example.org.